Cohomogeneity-one solitons in Laplacian flow: local, smoothly-closing and steady solitons: Smooth extension over a singular orbit and finite extinction time

-\begin{remark*} Fowdar~\cite[Section 5.2]{Fowdar:S1:invariant:LF} found explicit complete inhomogeneous gradient shrinking Laplacian solitons on certain $T^2$-bundles over~\hk~4-manifolds.
-The induced metric on the base $B$ and the fibre $T^2$ both change by homotheties along the cylinder direction $\R$ but the base and the fibre scale differently.
-In the simplest case where $B=T^4$ then resulting soliton is of cohomogeneity one and the principal orbit $N^6$ is a compact nilmanifold, the $3$-dimensional Iwasawa manifold, \ie the compact quotient of the complex $3$-dimensional Heisenberg group by the lattice generated by the Gaussian integers.
-Apostolov--Salamon~\cite[Example 1 p55]{Apostolov:Salamon} and Gibbons et al \cite{CLPS:domain:walls} explain how the analogous construction of a cohomogeneity-one torsion-free~\gtstr~with the same principal orbit $N$ arises from the Bryant--Salamon \Sp{2}-invariant AC torsion-free~\gtstr~on $\Lambda^2_-\Sph^4$ by a `contraction' of the isometry group.
-Based on this it is tempting to speculate that Fowdar's example arises from contraction of the isometry group of our explicit \Sp{2}-invariant AC shrinker on $\Lambda^2_-\Sph^4$. \end{remark*}
+\begin{remark*} Fowdar~\cite[Section 5.2]{Fowdar:S1:invariant:LF} found explicit complete (usually inhomogeneous) gradient shrinking Laplacian solitons on generalised cylinders $\R \times P^6$ where $P^6$ is the total space of certain $T^2$-bundles over~\hk~4-manifolds $B^4$.
+These examples arise from a $1$-parameter family of special~\sunitary{3}-structures $(\omega_t,\Omega_t)$ on $P^6$ as described in~\S\ref{ss:G2:evolve:closed} and also come from solving a fixed ODE system that is independent of the choice of $B$.
+As $t$ varies along the cylinder the induced metric $g_t$ on the base~$B$ and the fibre $T^2$ both change by homotheties, but the base and the fibre scale differently.
+In the simplest case where $B=T^4$, $P^6$ is a compact nilmanifold $N^6$, the complex $3$-dimensional Iwasawa manifold, \ie the compact quotient of the complex $3$-dimensional Heisenberg group by the lattice generated by the Gaussian integers.